intuiface/intuiface-cdk/libs/cli/README.md

 # intuiface-cli

-Intuiface CLI is a command line tool that helps you build interface assets for Intuiface.
+Intuiface CLI is a command line tool that helps you build Intuiface interface assets and binding converters.
-This CLI will generate Intuiface Descriptor (*.ifd) file and build the Interface Asset (IA) to be able to add it in an Intuiface Experience.
+This CLI generates an Intuiface Descriptor (`*.ifd`) file and builds the output bundle to be imported into Intuiface Composer.

 ## Usage:
 Command to build an Interface Asset: